Skip to content

 Posters of Republics & Autonomous Regions

-Russian was classified as the common language of the USSR.
-This meant that non-Russian speakers were obligated to learn Russian whereas the ethnic Russian population typically did not have to learn a second language.
-As a result, Russian fluency among non-Russian speakers in the republics and autonomous regions increased while continuing using their mother tongue.
+Russian was classified as the common language of the USSR and this meant non-Russian speakers were obligated to learn Russian whereas the ethnic Russian population typically did not have to learn a second language.
+As a result, Russian fluency increased among non-Russian speakers in the republics and autonomous regions.

-In the 1920s, the USSR propagated non-Russian language instruction through literacy campaigns to speed political education.
-However, by the mid-1930s, government emphasis downplayed individualism and with this came a campaign of Cyrillization and Russification reversing earlier linguistic efforts that previously augmented the status of non-Russian speakers.
+During the 1920s, the USSR propagated fluency in non-Russian language instruction through literacy campaigns that sped political education.
+By the mid-1930s, the government downplayed individualism.
+Native language use was subsequently curtailed via Cyrillization and Russification that reversed earlier linguistic instruction efforts.

-To see posters in the Collection pertaining to non-Russian speaking Soviet republics, click on the list below.
+To see posters in the Collection of the non-Russian speaking Soviet republics, click on the list below.

 PP 625 in the Collection was published by NIANIS, the research section of the Peoples of the North Institute (A.K.A.
 Herzen Institute), an education organization that completed the Unified Northern Alphabet to serve as the basis for languages of other indigenous populations in the USSR.